Marzel7/ContractBC/README.md

 ### CToken contracts

 Users balances are represented as cToken balances.
-Users can mint cTokens by supplying assets to the market, or redeem cTokens for the underlying asset.
+Users can mint cTokens by supplying assets to the market or redeem cTokens for the underlying asset.
 The exchange rate between cTokens and the underlying asset increases over time, as interest is accrued by borrowers, and is equal to:

 `exchangeRate = underlyingBalance + totalBorrowBallance_a - reserves_a / cTokenSupply_a`